devlooped/dotnet-file/README.md

-        changes    checks remote URLs for changes and lists the status of local files delete     deletes a file and its corresponding config entry from the local directory list       lists the config entries and the status of their corresponding files sync       synchronizes with remote URLs, deleting files and directories as needed update     updates local files from remote URLs, does not prune deleted remote files
+        changes    checks remote URLs for changes and lists the status of local files delete     deletes a file and its corresponding config entry from the local directory list       lists the config entries and the status of their corresponding files sync       synchronizes with remote URLs, deleting local files and directories as needed update     updates local files from remote URLs, does not prune deleted remote files

     Status